Lugbara cuisine: Snacks

-A snack made entirely from maize, it can be eaten during tea time.
-The amazing thing about it is that maize grains are ground on a flat stone or in a mortar before being tied in a leaf like for a banana plant and boiled, something similar to luwombo (among the Baganda) but this time instead of chicken, pounded maize is boiled to form a block or oval shape.
-When ready, the mass is removed and enjoyed, with tea or coffee.
+A snack made entirely from maize, it can be eaten during teatime.
+Maize grains are ground on a flat stone or in a mortar before being tied in a leaf like for a banana plant and boiled, something similar to luwombo (among the Baganda) but this time instead of chicken, pounded maize is boiled to form a block or oval shape.
+When ready, the mass is removed and eaten, with tea or coffee.
 There is a Lugbara proverb that says: Kaka ni ka 'ba sikokori ni indi (Maize ripens for people without teeth also).
 Besides posho, anyoya, kelo and roasting, this is another local way to prepare maize, for instance in Ojapi Parish.